gomec1/Student_WebApp_Project/README.md

 cd backend
 npm run develop
 ```

+To change stuff in the backend login with:
+- gomec1@bfh.ch
+- E35RyaT8o5&cdtCpL2KqDo*kh

 Now, you can open and use the application in your web browser.
 Have fun! 😄